ydylwj23/Leetcode-study-note/Java common methods.md

 #### non-static:
 ```
 int length(): Returns the length of this string.
 String[] split(String regex, int n): Splits this string around matches of the given regular expression.
 If n is non-positive then the pattern will be applied as many times as possible and the array can have any length.
 If n is zero then the pattern will be applied as many times as possible, the array can have any length, and trailing empty strings will be discarded.
+If n is < 0, trailer emtpy strings are preserved.
 String substring(int beginIndex, int endIndex): Returns a string that is a substring of this string.
 char[] toCharArray(): Converts this string to a new character array.
 int compareTo(String anotherString): Compares two strings lexicographically.